epfl-ada/ada-2021-project-jjzm/README.md

 ## To go further

- We can try to figure out climate change skepticism within the database through Machine Learning.
+We want to figure out climate change skepticism within the database through Machine Learning.
+Possibility of an external database integration with the purpose of backing all our findings up.